 Montague Gardens in Montague Place, Worthing

-Work to transform Montague Place into a vibrant green space for everyone to enjoy is due to start in autumn 2024.
+Work to transform Montague Place into a vibrant green space for everyone to enjoy is due to start in spring 2025.

 Final designs for the new green space, to be called Montague Gardens, have been agreed after input from residents, access groups, businesses and community groups.